mjyeaney/CustomVisionParallelScoring/README.md

 ## Design Approach

-The concept that is leveraged in this repo is the idea of _image segmentation_, where an image is segmented into multiple, smaller parts each of which is a uniformly sized part of the larger, source image.
-Using this idea of segementing, features which may be obscured within the original high-resolution image are augmented withinn the individual tiles since the relative size of the feature is now much larger (compared to the tile size).
+The concept that is leveraged in this repo is the idea of _image segmentation_, where an image is segmented into multiple, smaller parts each of which is a uniformly sized part of the larger, high-resolution source image.
+Using this idea of segementing, features which may be obscured within the original high-resolution image are thereby augmented within the individual tiles since the relative size of the feature is now much larger (compared to the tile size) - specifically, feature augmentation follows linearly as the number of tiles increases.
 This augmentation allows easier identification within the model, yielding higher accuracy for features which would normally be much too small:

 <p align="center">
     <img src="docs/segmentation-example-1.png">